brson/multirust/README.md

 * Make blastoff script interactive: require confirmation to start and display a notice if gpg is not installed.
 * Add a way to disable signature verification.
+* There are probably ways to cause damage by trusting the user about
+* what is and isn't a 'custom' toolchain.

 # License